paigeweber13/paint/README.md

 # paint
-A simple paint program to help me learn OpenGL and WebGL
+A simple paint program to help me learn OpenGL and WebGL.
+I feel like there was always something more here, but oh well.